mystand/pgcodebase/README.md

 # Code base

 All the sql that creates functions, triggers and views has to be in one directory at any depth. `dir` in config should be the absolute path to this folder.
-At the start of every sql file there *must* must be a line like
+At the start of every sql file there *must* be a line like
 ```
 -- drop-code drop function foo(bar integer)
 ```
+After `drop-code` there should be a valid sql query that drops the entity created by this sql file.

 If, for example, function `baz()` depends on function `foo(bar integer)` at the start of the file `functions/baz.sql` there must be a line
 ```
 -- require functions/foo.sql